-371 If the between-participant cue ratio proportion is evenly split within the sample (i.e., 50% $\sigma_1 < \sigma_2$ ), the 372 inflation of false positive increases.
-In contrast, if one cue is relatively more precise than the other for 373 the whole sample (e.g., 100% $\sigma_1 < \sigma_2$ ), there is no inflation of false positives.
-However, such a scenario 374 is typically more likely to occur when one of the cues is considerably more precise than the other, likely 375 resulting in high within-participant cue ratios, which, in turn, reduce the chances to detect a true
+If the between-participant cue ratio proportion is evenly split within the sample (i.e., $50\% \sigma_1 < \sigma_2$), the inflation of false positives increases.
+In contrast, if one cue is relatively more precise than the other for the whole sample (e.g., $100\% \sigma_1 < \sigma_2$), there is no inflation of false positives.
+However, such a scenario is typically more likely to occur when one of the cues is considerably more precise than the other, likely resulting in high withinparticipant cue ratios, which, in turn, reduce the chances to detect true combination effects.
+Hence, when reducing the noise ratios of the single cues for all individual observers, it is more likely to end up with a more evenly split between-participant cue ratio proportion (i.e., more like $50\% \sigma_1 < \sigma_2$).

-380 Figure 3: Heatmaps showing how the maximum possible benefit (Bmax) depends on the sensory noise of the best 381 cue, $min(\sigma_1, \sigma_2)$ , sensory noise ratio, $max(\sigma_1, \sigma_2)/min(\sigma_1, \sigma_2)$ , the proportion of participants for which one of the two 382 cues is more precise than the other one, i.e., $x\% \sigma_1 < \sigma_2$ , as well as the comparator that is chosen for the analysis.
-383 (a) By contrasting sensory noise values of the individually-determined best cue with the combined cue condition, 384 i.e., $min(\sigma_1, \sigma_2)$ vs $\sigma{12}$ , the possible benefit remains constant, independently of the proportion of participants for 385 which cue 1 is more precise than cue 2 (panels left to right are the same).
-This analysis tests for a true combination 386 effect. (b) On the contrary, when the group-determined best cue noise is contrasted with the combined cue noise, 387 i.e., $min(\widehat{\sigma_1}, \widehat{\sigma_2})$ vs $\sigma{12}$ , the maximum possible benefit is enhanced.
-This enhancement does not, however, reflect 388 true combination but rather increases the difference between MLE prediction (which stays constant) and the 389 comparator (group-determined best cue) by inflating sensory noise values in the latter.
-The effect is stronger when 390 the population of individuals having cue 1 vs 2 as their best single cue is more mixed (panels towards the left).
+same).
+This analysis tests for a true combination effect. b On the contrary, when the group-determined best cue noise is contrasted with the combined cue noise, i.e., $min(\hat{\sigma}1, \hat{\sigma}2)$ vs σ{12} , the maximum possible benefit is enhanced.
+This enhancement does not, however, reflect true combination but rather increases the difference between MLE prediction (which stays constant) and the comparator (group-determined best cue) by inflating sensory noise values in the latter.
+The effect is stronger when the population of individuals having cue 1 vs 2 as their best single cue is more mixed (panels towards the left)